1783 2 Real "El Cazador" Shipwreck

 200+ year old 10 Cash from the Shipwreck of the "Admiral Gardner" On January 25th 1809 the Admiral Gardner set sail heading to India.
 Shortly into the journey they hit a violent storm in the English Channel just off Dover.
 By the next morning the ship had sank claiming the coin cargo and 4 crew members.
 This coin was minted in Birmingham England for the East India Company.
-The coin is packaged in an informative 3-5/8" X 5-3/8" plastic holder, also included is a Certificate of Authenticity.
+The coin is packaged in an informative 3-5/8" X 5-3/8" plastic holder.